fmExcense/compositeurdigital.github.io/en/slideshow.md

 >*Note 3:* You can open any other content from a specific slide using the "link" feature.
 Please refer to the [Interactivity]  (interactive) section for further details.

-### Image set folder
+### Content Management

-- Folder extension : `slideshow`, `ppt`, `pptx`, `pdf`
+- Folder extension : `slideshow`
-- Supported extensions in the folder : `jpg`, `png`
+- Supported extensions in the folder : `jpg`, `png`, `ppt`, `pptx`, `pdf`

-Sample slideshow file hierarchy:
+Example of folder organization of a slideshow :

 ![explorer slideshow img](img/explorer_slideshow_img.jpg)

 ### Document set folder

-You can create a single slideshw with a combination of Powerpoint, PDF and image files.
+You can create a single slideshow with a combination of Powerpoint, PDF and image files.
 Place all files the same folder with the extension `slideshow`.

 Sample slideshow file hierarchy: